ManuDev9/body-nodes-common/README.md

 Modules:
+  - BnConstants: It contains all the main constants values in use by all the projects.
+Version dependent
-  - BnReorientAxis: This is an utility object to easily reorient the axis of bodynodes data to the main application in cases where the axis references are different
+  - BnAxisConfig: This is an utility object to easily reorient the axis of bodynodes data to the main application in cases where the axis references are different
+  - BnUtils: It contains various utility functions
+  - MotionTracking:
+    - BnMotionTracking_2Nodes: Motion Tracking object for two bodynodes.
+It returns the endpoint given arms data
-  - TODO
+  - RobotIK:
+    - BnRobotIK_ArmZYY: Simple Inverse Kinematic object for a basic 3DoF robotic arm.
+                        It returns three angles along local Z, Y, and Y given an endpoint
+  - RobotMT: End to End Motion Tracking and Inverse Kinematic object.
+It is generic and can be constructed with any Tracking and IK object
+             Given arms data returns the angles for the robot
+  - BnTestCommon: It contains all the tests for the library